 Coronavirus Relief for Unemployed Workers: How to Find Help

-On 25 March, the Australian Federal Government announced a stimulus package to help Australians facing loss of work due to the coronavirus.
-The $130 billion wage subsidy program will help bridge the gap for those looking for work.
-The implemented wage relief measures will be in place for the next six months and will complement state efforts to combat coronavirus-related hardships and cover cost of living expenses.
+Back in March 2020, the Australian Federal Government announced a stimulus package to help Australians facing loss of work due to the coronavirus.
+The $130 billion wage subsidy program was created to help bridge the gap for those looking for work and to complement state efforts to combat coronavirus-related hardships and cover cost of living expenses.

 Specific unemployment benefits to help with cost of living